mikebrady/nqptp/README.md

 # NQPTP – Not Quite PTP
-`nqptp` is a daemon that monitors timing data from any [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol) clocks – up to 64 – it sees on ports 319 and 320.
-It maintains records for each clock, identified by Clock ID and IP.
+`nqptp` is a daemon that monitors timing data from [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol) clocks it sees on ports 319 and 320.
+It maintains records for one clock, identified by its Clock ID.

 It is a companion application to [Shairport Sync](https://github.com/mikebrady/shairport-sync) and provides timing information for AirPlay 2 operation.